-- 2.1 All estimates of station usage, exits, entries and interchanges included in the station count dataset, are derived from the Origin Destination Matrix (ODM), also produced by Steer Davies Gleave for the ORR.
-The ODM itself is, in turn derived primarily from the MOIRA2 Demand Matrix. - 2.2 The MOIRA2 demand matrix is sourced from MOIRA2 and includes a comprehensive representation of travel on the national rail network.
-The base data for the MOIRA2 demand matrix is LENNON ticket sales, with the addition of "infills" for London Travelcards, airport links and multi-modal and zonal products sponsored by Passenger Transport Executives (PTEs)1.
+- 2.1 All estimates of Station Usage, exits, entries and interchanges included in the Station Usage dataset, are derived from the Origin Destination Matrix (ODM), also produced by Steer Davies Gleave for the ORR.
+The ODM is, in turn, derived primarily from the MOIRA2 Demand Matrix. - 2.2 The demand matrix is sourced from MOIRA2 and includes a comprehensive representation of travel on the national rail network.
+The base data for the MOIRA2 demand matrix is LENNON ticket sales, with the addition of "infills" for London Travelcards, airport links and multi-modal and zonal products sponsored by Passenger Transport Executives (PTEs)2.